tmtsoftware/csw/docs/src/main/commons/apps.md

 ## Starting apps for development

-In order to run a component it is required to run `csw-cluster-seed`.
-Moreover, even to start event service or configuration service, `csw-cluster-seed` should be running.
+In order to run a component it is required to run `csw-location-server`.
+Moreover, even to start event service or configuration service, `csw-location-server` should be running.

-But for developers to start `csw-cluster-seed` first and then configuration service and then event service is a tedious job.
-So, for development purpose, it is recommended to use a shell script which will start `csw-cluster-seed` and/or configuration service and/or event service and/or alarm service.
+But for developers to start `csw-location-server` first and then configuration service and then event service is a tedious job.
+So, for development purpose, it is recommended to use a shell script which will start `csw-location-server` and/or configuration service and/or event service and/or alarm service.

 Assuming that developer has downloaded `csw-apps-<some-version>.zip` from [csw releases](https://github.com/tmtsoftware/csw/releases)